Use our Land Record Search to search for and purchase land records (titles, instruments and surveys) online.

 Record of title (title)

-• historic – shows all interests registered when title created, and since; may include an image of the original paper title
+• Historic title – shows all interests registered since the title was created, and may include an image of the original paper title.

-• guaranteed search – current register, plus any documents recently lodged with Toitū Te Whenua but not yet formally registered; mostly used by solicitors during property dealings.
+• Guaranteed search – shows the same information as a title with diagram, plus any pending documents recently lodged with Toitū Te Whenua but not yet registered on the title.
+This is mostly used by practitioners during property dealings.

-You will receive both title sheet and survey sheets (where they exist) – not all plans have both sheets.
+You will receive both title sheet and survey sheets, if they exist.

-• Title sheet – shows the plan deposited when the title was created; can be a simple plan of the boundaries, area and dimensions, or a detailed survey plan, or a combination.
+• Title plan – shows the plan deposited when the title was created.
+This may be a simple plan showing boundaries, area and dimensions, a detailed survey plan, or a combination of the two.

-• Survey sheet – shows detailed survey observations; may include a simpler plan of only the property’s boundaries, area and dimension.
+• Survey plan (CSD plan) – shows detailed survey observations.
+It may include a simple plan of the property’s boundaries, area and dimension.

 Instrument (document)

-An instrument includes a mortgage, easement or caveat.
 Current and historic instruments are listed on the title summary page.
-If the checkbox is greyed out, it cannot be ordered for immediate delivery and you will need to manually order the instrument.
+If the checkbox beside an instrument is greyed out, it cannot be ordered for immediate delivery but you can manually order it.

-The instrument reference is also recorded on the title or record of title it is registered against.
-When ordering manually, each reference needs to be named and a copy ordered separately.
+The instrument reference is also recorded on the record of title it is registered against.
+When ordering manually, each reference needs to be named, and each must be ordered separately.

 What isn't held by Toitū Te Whenua